chungkky/2010-10-20_BibCiteWorkshop/README.md

 **EndNote Resources**

 Note: EndNote X7 was the last version produced by Thomson Reuters; EndNote X8 is the first version after the acquisiton by Clarivate Analytics.
-The Clarivate Analytics EndNote webite has many training material and you should start there first.
-There are also many other videos and library guides (in university library website and on YouTube); many have not been updated for version X8, but they should still relevant and give you an introduction to many of the features of EndNote.
+The Clarivate Analytics EndNote website has many training material and you should start there first.
+There are also many other videos and library guides (in university library websites and on YouTube); many have not been updated for version X8, but they should still be relevant and give you an introduction to many of the features of EndNote.

 * Clarivate Analytic's own EndNote X8 Training page http://clarivate.libguides.com/endnote_training/users/enx8 -- I suggest you start with:
   * EndNote X8 Short Course (Win | Mac) https://www.youtube.com/watch?v=MSLu1zlX0yc | https://www.youtube.com/watch?v=S2OJLBj0tac